 Negotiation

-Early negotiation can often deliver better commercial outcomes than reliance on compulsory purchase powers, particularly where those powers are uncertain, unavailable or disproportionate to the value of what is required.
+Early negotiation can often deliver better commercial outcomes than reliance on compulsory purchase powers, particularly where those powers are uncertain, unavailable or disproportionately expensive to the value of what is required.

 CASE STUDY